 The Council's current debt level is conservative for an organisation of our size and as such, servicing of debt is not a major driver of costs in our LTP.
+Approximately 18-19% of the income received from rates is currently used to fund debt-servicing costs.
 This Financial Strategy sets limits that support our intention to hold debt and debt repayments at conservative levels.
 Information about our current debt levels and limits can be found later in this strategy.